loyada/dollarx/README.md

 of testing web applications trivial and fun.

 ## Properies
-* Two versions: Scala(dollarX) and Java (jdollarX).
+* Two versions: ~~Scala(dollarX)~~ and Java (jdollarX).
 Both are immutable.
 * Flexible syntax that allows to declare arbitrarily complex DOM elements easily.
 * Optimized for atomic interaction with the browser, to avoid common pitfalls in testing web applications and optimize performance.
-* Includes custom matchers for both Hamcrest and ScalaTest.
+* Includes custom matchers for both Hamcrest and ~~ScalaTest~~.
 The matchers provide useful error messages.
+* Reach API that supports visual testing, high-level operations and AgGrid.
 * Two "flavors": The standard, with multiple browsers instances support, and a simplified API for a single browser instance.

-dollarx-example, jdollarx-example contain several behavior tests and other examples that demonstrate the use of the library.
+jdollarx-example contain several behavior tests and other examples that demonstrate the use of the library.
-Beyond that, the unit tests in dollarx, jdollarx contain many examples.
+Beyond that, the unit tests in jdollarx contain many examples.

 ## Documentation